githwxi/ATS-Temptory/docgen/MISC/TBP-intro.md

 list0_fequal
 (xs: list0(a), ys: list0(a), eq: (a, a) -> bool): bool

-This is a workable solution but suffers from the requirement that each caller must pass explicitly a function argument (for testing equality on elements in the two given lists).
+This is a workable solution but suffers from the requirement that each caller of `list0_fequal` must pass to it explicitly a function argument (for testing equality on elements in the two given lists).

 There is a template-based solution to implementing equality test on lists.
 In Temptory, the template `gequal$val` is given the following